 Program Description

 The joint degree program makes it possible to complete both degrees in about six years.
-The typical program consists of completion of coursework in the first three years, a fourth year in dissertation field research, and a fifth year in dissertation writing.
+The typical program consists of completion of coursework in the first three years, a fourth year in dissertation field research, and a fifth and sixth year in dissertation writing.

 Under most circumstances, the MPH essay/thesis requirement will be met by the doctoral dissertation, so that the MPH will be awarded at the same time as the PhD.
 As an option, the student can choose to obtain an MPH at an earlier point by writing a separate MPH essay/thesis, and completing the MPH course requirements.